Henry L. Stimson: World War I

-Nicaragua and Philippines
+Nicaragua and the Philippines

-In 1927, Stimson was sent by President Calvin Coolidge to Nicaragua to negotiate an end to the Nicaraguan Civil War.
+In April 1927, Stimson was sent by President Calvin Coolidge to Nicaragua to negotiate an end to the Nicaraguan Civil War.
 Stimson wrote that Nicaraguans "were not fitted for the responsibilities that go with independence and still less fitted for popular self-government."
-He opposed independence for the Philippines for the same reason after he had been appointed Governor-General of the Philippines, an office that he held from 1927 to 1929.
+He opposed independence for the Philippines for the same reason after he had been appointed governor-general of the Philippines, an office that he held from 1927 to 1929.